Skip to main content Skip to footer

 Strategic initiative timelines

-Strategic timelines link features to broader business goals.
-The level of detail varies by audience:
+Strategic timelines tie features and initiatives directly to broader business goals.
+The level of detail should be tailored to the audience:

 Timeline ViewAudiencePrimary Purpose